Modern buddhism relies on Buddha Shakyamuni(Gotama), who was born 2600 years ago as the son of the king Schudhodhana in the family of the Schakyas.

 The doctrine was expanded during the centuries and complicated and twisted in the various tantric linages and in the various asian countries, also because of shaivist influences in Vajrayana.

 There are several variations regarding the curriculum vitae of buddha Gautama.

 The Curriculum vitae can also be interpreted as a symbolical description of the Universal Path (up to step 20).

 (Rudolf Steiner had already attempted to deceipher it a bit this in "Christianity as a mystical fact, on page 77, but with several errors.)

-Buddha Shakyamuni(Gotama) was born as the son of the fourty-year-old queen MAYA, the main woman of his father Suddhodana(the human Ego), the Raja of the Republic of Sakya, therefore the name Sakyamuni.
+Buddha Shakyamuni(Gotama) was born as the son of the fourty-year-old Queen MAYA, the main woman of his father Suddhodana(the human Ego), the Raja of the Republic of Sakya, therefore the name Sakyamuni.

-The candidate Gautama has now a development comparably with the YAMA of the Ashtanga yoga, and he strives the coarse bindings on Maya and her world of the deceit and infatuation further off.
+The candidate Gautama has now a development comparably with the YAMA of the Ashtanga yoga, and he strives the coarse bindings at Maya and her world of the deceit and infatuation further off.
 (The birth of Christian Rosenkreutz happens similarly in the rosicrucian 'Fama Fraternitatis').

 Seven days after the birth (Universal-Path step 9) dies MAYA ('s influence).

 After the death of MAYA Gotama is brought to his aunt and stepmother Prajapati, the higher nature above the Samsara of Maya-forces, i.e he is now so far developed that he "turns the wheel". (see : Tarotcard 10).